Configure automated investigation and response capabilities in Microsoft 365 Defender

 - Review or change the automation level for device groups.

 - Review your security and alert policies in Office 365.

 - Make sure Microsoft 365 Defender is turned on.

-Then, after you're all set up, review pending and completed actions in the Action center.
+Then, after you're all set up, you can view and manage remediation actions in the Action center.

 Prerequisites for automated investigation and response in Microsoft 365 Defender

 |Protection for email content and Office files||Microsoft Defender for Office 365 configured|

 |Permissions||To configure automated investigation and response capabilities, you must have the Global Administrator or Security Administrator role assigned in either Azure Active Directory (https://portal.azure.com) or in the Microsoft 365 admin center (https://admin.microsoft.com).